KyleMit/CodingEverything/notes/events/btvjs-react-flux.md

 [Vermont Design Works](http://www.vtdesignworks.com/)

 * Hard Things in UI
   * Performance
   * Browsers
   * Communication between components
   * HTML was designed for documents, not user interfaces
   * Lots of state all over which changes

 * State
   * **Abstract** - The data required to render a given user interface
     * Blaze.getData()
   * **Concrete** - JSON

 Javascript - weakly typed, amorphous blob - need separation of

 Mutable - State - Can change
 Immutable - Props - Won't change

-Library vs. Framework
+## Library vs. Framework

 * React does:
   * declarative nestable views
 * React doesn't:
-	* HTTP Comunicator
+  * HTTP Communicator
   * Validation
   * Models
   * Routing
   * Services

 **NOT** Templating Engine (handlebars, jade)
 **More Like** - jQuery UI Widgets, Angular Directives, Web Components

 Use components like html - Extends HTML - Want to render something, pull in a div tag or another component (nestable)

-Components need render method (how to create HTML from compoent)
+Components need render method (how to create HTML from component)

 Mount to DOM with `React.render()` method which takes the component and where to put it - forces component to call render

-**Props**
+## Props

 * immutable by convention
 * accessed via `this.props`